Wednesday, June 27, 2007

 The British Waiter...or was he American?

 Hampton Court was huge.
 The gardens were beautiful.
 I couldn't believe how much property and land the King's had that lived there.
 My favorite room there was in the King's bed chambers.
 It was a room with guns everywhere.
 It remided me of somethings Grandpa Benson would do.
 This picture shows a few of the gun arraingments on the wall and there were more on every side of the room.
-There had to be a thousand guns in that room.
-It was a cleaver arraingement, I especially liked the ones in a circle.

 We ate dinner at a Pizzaria in town and our waiter did and impression of an American accent.
 He really sounded like an American!
 It was great.